“So far, the Nokia 8110 4G may just be the ultimate backup phone to your smartphone.”

 What’s unique about the Nokia 8110 4G is how, at launch, you’ll be able to download and use Google Maps, Google Search, and Google Assistant, as well as Facebook and Twitter.
 The phone doesn’t run Android — instead it runs an operating system called KaiOS — but HMD worked with these companies to bring these apps to the phone, and there’s even an app store where you’ll be able to download even more apps.
 KaiOS is aimed at being super light-weight, and can perform on phones with as little as 512MB of RAM, though a version for phones with 256MB is coming later this year.

 This is the most interesting feature about the phone, but sadly none of the demo units at the press conference had these services installed or available.
 A representative said they will be available when the phone launches.
-We can’t wait to see how Google Assistant, an artificially intelligent assistant, works on a feature phone.
-Snake was installed, and the experience is the same as it was on the Nokia 3310.
+We can’t wait to see how

 You’ll also be able to sync your email, contacts, and calendar through Gmail and Outlook.
 Since it can use 4G networks, you can also turn the 8110 into a hot spot to provide data for other devices.